daaf/derekfarr/content/docs/about/about-me.md

 * [**Processes**](#processes)
 * [**Enablement**](#enablement)

-The items above are a simple heuristic that helps me parse and decompose KM issues that might otherwise appear confoundingly ambiguous.
+The items above are a heuristic to help parse and decompose KM issues that might otherwise appear confoundingly ambiguous.
 Each is discussed in more detail below.

 ### Information architecture
 **Information architecture (IA)** is a discipline focused on finding the best ways to guide users to the assets they need.
 It's a multi-faceted domain that bears many similarities to user experience (UX) design.